Keeping your website secure

 It may be necessary at some point to hire a developer to work on your website.
 There are a few different ways a developer may require access to your site in order to work on it.
 The access you grant a developer depends on exactly what tools they need to complete the job you hired them for.

-View the following article for information on how to grant your developer only the specific access they require.
+See this article for information on how to grant your developer only the specific access they require.

 See also